har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 The optional circuit components are marked with dashes on the schematic.
 Do not populate them if you don't want the torch option or the bluetooth option or the L9110s loud(er) speaker option.

-You can shorten the pcb in that case, removing the hm-11 side.
-Or even cut off the pcb side for the piezo if you drive the piezo directly from the esp8266 without the L9110s push-pull drive.
-There are two vertical lines on the silkscreen mask as guide for this.
-Then you will have a smaller pcb for a simple audiovario like the original ESP8266_MPU9250_MS5611_VARIO project.
-There are two pads for the piezo connection close to the ESP-12E (TP1, TP2 in the schematic) if you choose to do this.

-You can first test the board with just the direct connection from AUD pin to the piezo and the other piezo pin connected to ground.
+You can first test the board with a direct connection from AUD pin to a piezo speaker and the other piezo pin connected to ground.
 You will have to put solder on the jumpers to select this.
-If the volume is enough for you, e.g. if you mount the vario on your shoulder and/or have an open-face helmet, there's no need to add the L9110S circuit.
-If you want push-pull drive for more volume with a piezo, add the L9110S circuit.
+If you mount the vario on your shoulder and/or have an open-face helmet, maybe the volume level is enough without populating the L9110S push-pull driver circuit.

-If you want loud volume, use a magnetic loudspeaker, at least 8 ohms, preferably 16ohm or 32ohm but they are not easy to find.
-Make sure you use at least 47 ohm resistor for R5 to keep the current pulses manageable.
+If you want louder audio, add the L9110s circuit option.
+If this is still not loud enough, use a magnetic coil loudspeaker.
+At least 8 ohms impedance, preferably 16ohm or 32ohm.
+Make sure you use at least a 47 ohm resistor for R5 to keep current pulses manageable.
-If you use a loudspeaker, make sure it has an enclosure, i.e. there should be no air path from front of speaker to back or else it will sound as weak as the piezo - the front wave will cancel the back wave.
+If you use a loudspeaker, make sure there is no air path from front of speaker to back or else the front wave will cancel the back wave.
 You can use flexible silicone  to seal the edge of the speaker to the pcb, that will do the job.
-Put some soft foam tape on the back of the speaker so the vibrations don't get transmitted to the pcb and affect the MPU9250 or the MS5611.
+Put some soft foam tape on the back of the speaker so that vibrations don't get transmitted to the MPU9250 or MS5611.

-Replacement speakerphone drivers for mobile phones are a good choice (make sure it's described as a speakerphone driver, not a earpiece).
-You can put two in series for a 16ohm impedance, make sure they are in phase though.
+Replacement speakerphone (NOT earpiece) drivers for mobile phones are a good choice.
+You can put two in series for 16ohms impedance, make sure they are in phase.

 A few components may not be readily available on Aliexpress/Ebay.
 You can find them on Mouser/Digikey.